ICRIN-lab/Flanker/README.md

 ### What data do you retrieve from this experiment?
 In this experiment, there are ten outputs:
-1. *no_trial*: this corresponds to the number of the trial (be careful, the value starts at 0 so the third answer of the experiment will ne after "2"),
+1. *no_trial*: this corresponds to the number of the trial (be careful, the value starts at 0 so the third answer of the experiment will be after "2"),
 2. *id_candidate*: this corresponds to the name that a candidate has entered at the beginning of the experiment,
 3. *visual*: this corresponds to the chain of arrows shown to the user,
 4. *condition*: this corresponds to **Congruent** if all the arrows pointed in the same direction and **Incongruent** otherwise,